 Artists can parlay community cultural development into a full-bodied neighborhood renaissance.
 They like the big spaces, quirkiness, and blank canvas of a forgotten geography.

 Their creativity can "see" possibilities in abandoned factories, neglected neighborhoods, odd buildings, old churches, industrial dinosaurs, and architectural treasures in isolated places.
-Given some latitude, an arts-based approach can revive unloved spaces in your town or urban neighborhood.
+Given some latitude, an arts-based approach, whether based on the traditional arts and folk arts of your area or on artists that you attract from elsewhere, can revive unloved spaces in your town or urban neighborhood.

 We have an entire page on arts and economic development, so you will want to check that out.
 This page includes only the briefest answer to our question, since we are concentrating on a culturally-based and themed arts strategy.

 Sometimes cities try to offer free or very low cost space to artists who will populate a neighborhood.
 If land values are quite low, this is practical.
 In Paducah, Kentucky, the city carried out a smart advertising campaign to bring artists to live in abandoned buildings within a neighborhood.

 While that project is encountering some difficulties, allegedly because city services and investments have not been quite as forthcoming as some artists wanted, the model is sound.